-- Part-time, three-year combined High School and Early Childhood Education diploma program beginning in January 2023.
+- Part-time, three-year combined High School and Early Childhood Education diploma program beginning in January and April 2023.

 - Online course delivery and workplace practicum allow you to continue to work while studying.

 - Prior Learning Assessment and Recognition process gives you credit for your experience working in the field, reducing your overall course load.

 Admission and funding will be prioritized for applicants working in the sector who identify as Black/African Nova Scotian and Mi’kmaq/Indigenous.

 To be eligible for admission to NSCC's Link Program, applicants must:

 - Be 18 years of age or older.

 - Reside in Nova Scotia, and have Canadian Citizenship or Permanent Residency, or refugee/protected persons status (temporary foreign workers, international students, or any other person in Canada on a temporary resident visa do not qualify).